 - the demand for the job.

 There is a minimum wage for apprentices in Scotland.
-As of June 2016 the Scottish Building Apprenticeship and Training Council (SBATC) rates for a 4-year apprenticeship based on a 39-hour week are:
+As of September 2017 the Scottish Building Apprenticeship and Training Council (SBATC) rates for a 2-year apprenticeship based on a 39-hour week are:

-- The job involves bending, kneeling and sometimes working in small spaces.
+- The job involves bending, kneeling and stretching.

 - You balance on ladders, scaffolding or stilts.